CANTUS-Project/api/source/multiserver.rst

 server give access to the same collection of resources: some servers may choose to cache metadata of the entire Cantus network, while others may not, or may cache a different subset.

+A link in the ``"resources"`` section of a response body must always point to a server that is compatible with the Cantus API.
+Other links should be given in other fields.

 With Non-Cantus Servers
 -----------------------